andypowe11/Alexa-Fitbit-Checker-Skill/README.md

 Using the AWS console, create a new Lambda function, using `Author from Scratch`, `Node.js 8.10` and the `lambda_basic_execution` role.

 Under `Code entry type` select `Upload a .zip file` and upload the Zip file above.
-Note that your code will not be visible (or editable) in the AWS console.
+Your code will not be visible (or editable) in the AWS console.

 Note the ARN of the function, top right.